toful/Labs_SD/README.md

-# Labs_SD
+# MapReduce
-Distributed Systems Labs
+MapReduce implementation in the Distributed Sistems Subject using pyActor.